susom/redcap-em-chatbot/README.md

 # REDCap Chatbot

-This is an External Module (EM) designed for system-wide distribution to introduce a frontend REDCap Support Chat Bot code.
+This EM integrates a Support Chat Bot UI widget into our Stanford REDCap instance.

 ### About the Chatbot

-The chatbot is a standalone PHP/REACT-based app, functioning as a REDCap External Module.
-Its code repository can be found [here](https://github.com/susom/redcap-em-chatbot).
-It operates in tandem with the comprehensive [SecureChatAI EM](https://github.com/susom/secureChatAI).

-### Content of this EM

-The frontend REACT component is programmed to produce static build files which can be incorporated into the DOM of an external website for more seamless UI integration.
-This EM will be enabled universally, incorporating these build files into REDCap's UI.
-Note, this UI will continue to interact with Stanford's dedicated Secure Chat AI instance.
+The REDCap Chatbot is a globally installed EM that enhances REDCap's UI by injecting a user-friendly chat widget directly into REDCap pages.
+Users can easily interact with the chatbot inline on their project pages, receiving immediate support for their REDCap-related queries.

+### Integration and Dependencies

+The chatbot operates alongside two essential external modules:
+1. **SecureChatAI EM**: Provides the backend for secure and efficient AI interactions with Stanford's Secure GPT API.
+More details can be found in the [SecureChatAI EM repository](https://github.com/susom/secureChatAI).
+2. **RedcapRAG EM**: Manages relevant data and context to ensure the chatbot provides accurate and helpful answers.
+More details can be found in the [RedcapRAG repository](https://github.com/susom/RedcapRAG).

+### Code Repository

+You can find the code repository for this chatbot [here](https://github.com/susom/redcap-em-chatbot).